-Six months prior to the survey HETI will contact the General Manager (or equivalent) of the Provider to inform them of the upcoming survey, confirm a date, and request the Pre-Survey documentation.
-The following documentation is required:
+Twelve months prior to the survey, HETI will contact the General Manager (or equivalent) of the Provider to inform them of the upcoming survey.
+Six months prior to the survey, HETI will contact the Provider to request the following:

-At the survey, HETI surveyors will conduct confidential interviews as well as tour the Provider and its facilities, as well as any facilities where offsite terms of the Provider being surveyed are located.
-The HETI Surveyors may request further documentation or meetings if more information is required.
-At the end of the survey the team will debrief and discuss the preliminary findings with the Executive staff and the Director of Prevocational Education and Training.
+At the survey, the survey team will conduct confidential interviews, tour the Provider facilities, including any facilities where offsite terms are located.
+The survey team may request further documentation or meetings if more information is required.
+At the end of the survey, the survey team will discuss the preliminary findings with the executive staff.

-The survey team will submit the finalised report to the Prevocational Education and Training.
-The PAC will receive a verbal report from the team leader and discuss the survey report.
-The Committee will decide the length of accreditation and any conditions on the Providers accreditation.
+The survey team will submit the finalised report to the Prevocational Accreditation Committee (PAC).
+The team leader will present the survey report to the PAC for discussion.
+The PAC will decide the length of accreditation and any conditions on the Providers' accreditation.

-HETI has developed this policy to provide consistency and transparency in the management of surveyors and in the composition of survey teams.
+HETI has developed this procedure to provide consistency and transparency in the management of surveyors and in the composition of survey teams.